Information about Blake - Collingwood tutor - (2 reviews)

 Calc 1, Calc 2, Linear Algebra, Complex Analysis, Real Analysis, Engineering Mathematics and Geometry (3rd year).

 I believe that strong academic performance can be obtained by hard work together with good instruction.
-"Inherit ability" is nothing, I believe, but a result of these two important aspects.
+"Inherent ability" is nothing, I believe, but a result of these two important aspects.
 I pride myself on being able to both quickly identify the gaps in a students understanding, as well as how to effectively communicate these gaps to the student in a multitude of ways (visually, algebraically, by analogy, verbally, etc.) honing in on the way that makes the most sense for each student.

 Usually there is only one or two bits of information that a student needs in order to understand something in mathematics.
 I believe that I am very good at identifying those things that the student needs in order to 'get it'.
 I learned this skill during my degree in maths, where I felt like it took me a long time to find the one thing I needed, and when I found it, I acutely remembered the thing that helped me get it.